 DCG associates combine varied talents with dedication to building professional fund development strategies to create lasting relationships between the organizations we serve, and their donors and volunteers.

-His experience and training encompass planning fund development strategy, building an integrated development program, engaging donors and volunteers, managing capital campaigns, soliciting major and legacy gifts, creating inspiring communications, and achieving professional designation.
+As President, Don leads DCG in support of our team and clients.
+His in-depth 25 years experience and training encompass planning fund development strategy, building an integrated development program, engaging donors and volunteers, managing capital campaigns, soliciting major and legacy gifts, and creating inspiring communications.

-Over the years, Don has served leadership roles with the following professional development organizations: Canadian Association of Gift Planners – Saskatoon (CAGP); Association of Fundraising Professionals (AFP), Saskatoon Chapter; and Saskatoon Society of Fundraising Executives (SSFRE).
-After achieving his Certified Fundraising Executive (CFRE) designation from AFP, he has taught several fund development workshops and seminars.
+Don has served leadership roles with the following professional development organizations: Canadian Association of Gift Planners – Saskatoon (CAGP); Association of Fundraising Professionals (AFP), Saskatoon Chapter; and Saskatoon Society of Fundraising Executives (SSFRE).
+After achieving his Certified Fundraising Executive (CFRE) designation, he has taught several fund development workshops and seminars.

-At DCG, Don has shaped a team with diverse skills that takes an “all hands on” approach to working collaboratively with clients seeking fund development expertise and management services.
+At DCG, Don has shaped a team with diverse skills that takes an “all hands on” approach to working collaboratively with clients seeking fund development expertise and community investment strategy.

 Kent’s strategic knowledge of the ‘art and science of fundraising’ encompasses all avenues of fund development with a focus on building lasting, mutually enriching, donor relationships.